CargoCodes/TerminalCplusplus/README.md

 # TerminalCplusplus

-Library that allows you to call terminal commands in C++ whithout discarding director changes (unlike system() command does).
+Library that allows you to call terminal commands in C++ whithout discarding directory changes (unlike system() command does).

 `Usage:`